syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium-UWP.md

 {% endtabs %}
 ### Implement the LoadDocument method

-The following code sample shows implementation of `LoadDocument` method.
+The following code sample shows an implementation of the `LoadDocument` method.
 It will be called every time when a PDF is Loaded.

 {% tabs %}
 {% highlight c# %}